-c.
+- c.
 Based on visual monitoring, if there are HABs near the I/O tower, water sampling will occur at multiple depths and locations in the vicinity of the tower and downstream, as necessary, to assess cyanobacteria and cyanotoxin concentrations.
-If cyanobacteria and cyanotoxins are confirmed near the I/O tower at a level at or exceeding the "Caution" action trigger level, reservoir releases will be made from deeper in the reservoir, as may be necessary to avoid high concentrations of cyanobacteria and cyanotoxins, while still considering other water quality objectives (e.g., water temperature for rice).
+If cyanobacteria and cyanotoxins are confirmed near the I/O tower at a level at or exceeding the "Caution" action trigger level, reservoir releases will be made from deeper in the reservoir, as may be necessary to avoid high concentrations of cyanobacteria and cyanotoxins, while still considering other water quality objectives (e.g., water temperature for rice). - d.
+If potentially toxigenic benthic HABs are present, benthic trigger level signs will be posted according to the following scenarios, consistent with the CCHAB Network's Benthic Mats (Toxic Algal Mats) Signs and Posting Guidelines (California Water Quality Monitoring Council 2020): - Only benthic trigger level signs will be posted if there are no visible signs of planktonic bloom(s). - If planktonic advisory signs are already posted and there are visible signs of planktonic bloom, benthic signs will not be posted because benthic signs are more restrictive. - If there is no visible planktonic bloom, and water samples exceed only the "Caution" action trigger level but are below the "Danger" benthic trigger level, signs and planktonic "Caution" signs will be posted.

-- d.
-If toxic benthic algal mats are confirmed, the Authority will coordinate with the State Water Board and the Central Valley RWQCB for posting benthic HABs signs. - e.
+- The Authority will coordinate with the State Water Board and the Central Valley RWQCB for posting benthic HABs signs. - e.
 Caution and safety procedures will be used to prevent direct human contact with a bloom.
-The SWAMP Health and Safety Guide (California Water Quality Monitoring Council 2017c) from the SWAMP HAB Field Guide will be consulted to provide information for personnel protection to minimize risks during water sampling. - f.
-Once the visual indicators and/or cyanotoxin concentrations in the reservoir are below the posting criteria for planktonic HABs or benthic HABs for a minimum of 2 consecutive weeks, advisory warning signs will be removed in coordination with the State Water Board and/or the Central Valley RWQCB. - g.
-If HABs become a consistent problem near the I/O tower, additional measures may be implemented, such as oxygenation of the hypolimnion to reduce the release of bottom-sediment nutrients.
-Reducing reservoir nutrients may help reduce the potential for the formation of HABs and/or the production of cyanotoxins at concentrations exceeding the trigger levels identified in Table 2D-2.
+The SWAMP Health and Safety Guide (California Water Quality Monitoring Council 2017d) from the SWAMP HAB Field Guide will be consulted to provide information for personnel protection to minimize risks during water sampling. - f.
+Once the visual indicators and/or cyanotoxin concentrations in the reservoir are below the posting criteria for planktonic HABs or benthic HABs for a minimum of 2 consecutive weeks, advisory warning signs will be removed in coordination with the State Water Board and/or the Central Valley RWQCB.